Looking For quality elementary resources? Click here ➔

 While you don’t need the Mental Blox game, this is a great example of how this activity can work.
 In the photos below, a student has a photo card from the game box and is describing how the other students should build the structure so it matches exactly.

-You might also be interested in the back-to-school tips, ideas, and resources I’ve shared in this post:
+If you’ve enjoyed this list of classroom team-building games, you might also be interested in the back-to-school tips, ideas, and resources I’ve shared in these posts: